-After a couple of years running this blog, I’ve just done some rebranding recently.
-It took me a while to finally execute my plan to rebrand, but I’m glad that I finally did it.
+After a couple of years running this blog, I've just done some rebranding recently.
+It took me a while to finally execute my plan to rebrand, but I'm glad I finally did it.
+Ignorance was bliss as I didn't know how to start a brand when I started my blog a few years ago.
+But now that I know better, I've been through the rebranding process a couple of times now in an attempt to make my blog better.

 This was my second time to do rebranding for the blog, and I figure now that I've had some experiences to do it, I'd like to share with you why and how I do rebranding for my blog.
 Rebranding sounds quite simple, but believe me… It takes so many considerations to finally do it.